-For grilling smaller quantities of food the centre (economy) grill can be utilised.
+For grilling smaller quantities of food the (single element) economy grill can be utilised.
+This grill function can be controlled between settings 1 and 8.

-For grilling larger quantities of food, the full grill can be utilised.
+For grilling larger quantities of food, the (dual element) full grill can be utilised.
+The full grill can also be controlled between settings 1 and 8.

-When using the grill in the top oven, the speed of grilling can be controlled by adjusting the grill setting or by selecting a higher or lower shelf position.
+When using the grill in the top oven, the speed of grilling can be controlled by use of either the variable control or by selecting higher or lower shelf position.